dreamcat4/docker-images/irc/README.md

 ***...but also SO MUCH MORE!***

-Or to put it another way: This be the mother of all IRC-related docker images.
+Or to put it another way:

+This is the mother of all IRC-related docker images.
 Look no further.
-You may consider it your own personal IRC nirvana, a realm like no other.
+You may consider it to be everything you will need for your own personal IRC nirvana, a realm like no other.
+The hardest work is already done here.
 With all of the most modern and practical IRC tools at your fingertips.
-Yet also coming at the fewest cost in terms of configuration energies / setup burdens drained to you.
-The hardest work is already done here.
+Whilst also coming at the lowest cost of ownership in terms of configuration energies expended / setup burdens drained to you.

 Based on ubuntu 16.04 base image (xenial xerus).